pizzaandcoffee/Geekbot.php/readme.md

 Just drop the modules in the Commands/modules folder and geekbot will automatically load them, no configuration required

-The default modules are in another rope, you can get them [here](https://github.com/runebaas/Geekbot-Modules)
+The default modules are in another repository, you can get them [here](https://github.com/runebaas/Geekbot-Modules)

 ### Documentation